TGAC/grassroots-docs/server_configuration.md

 As well as these individual services can be federated together.
-For example [Grassroots BLAST services](https://github.com/TGAC/grassroots-service-blast) can be paired so that all of the avaialable databases appear upon a single page so that from a user's point of view, they are all available in a single place.
+For example [Grassroots BLAST services](https://github.com/TGAC/grassroots-service-blast) can be paired so that all of the available databases appear upon a single page so that from a user's point of view, they are all available in a single place.
 These are specified in an array called ```paired_services```.
 Each entry in this array require two bits of information, one to specify the service running on this Grassroots, using the ```local``` key and the other to specify the service running on the remote federated Grassroots server, specified using the ```remote``` key